 Our voice talent was scouted and recorded here in Minneapolis with amazing actors in the local theater, film, voice-over, stunt coordination, music, stand-up, and wrestling fields.

 Erin Nicole Farsté

 Cover art by Robert James Algeo, a Minneapolis-based comic artist.

 Original music by Charlie Van Stee of VAN STEE, a Minneapolis-based musician.

-Original score and mix by Joshua Harris Braun of Know Idea Productions.
+Additional recording and mix by Joshua Harris Braun of Know Idea Productions.